 LILAC is generally held in the weeks prior to/following the Easter bank holiday weekend.
-As well as a lecture theatre seating 350+ delegates, we also require 5 break out rooms, exhibition and reception space, a large room for the Lagadothon, a PC lab and poster space.
+As well as a lecture theatre seating 350+ delegates, we also require 5 break out rooms, a PC lab, exhibition and reception space.
 For full details of our requirements please download our application form which has a more detailed checklist appended.

 The most important aspect of organising LILAC each year is that we need a strong 'home team' supporting the committee at the venue.
 If your venue is accepted to host the conference we require two people to be co-opted onto the LILAC committee for the year.
 Our local representatives are expected to do the following;